-FORM 10-Q (Mark 0 One) X QUARTERLY REPORT PURSU JANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 Fo or the quarterly period ended August 31, 2 019 OR TRANSITION REPORT PURSU ANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transit ion period from to Commission File Number: 000-50107 BREAK OIL AND GAS cact name of registrant as specified in its cha , Washington 91-0626366 (State or other jurisdiction of incorporat ion or organization) (I R.S.
-Employer Identification No.) 11 01 N. Argonne Road, Suite A 211, S 99212 (Address of principal executive (Zip code) (.
-(509) 232-7674 Registrant's telephone number, including area coo de) (Former name, former address and former fiscal year, if changed since last report) Securit ies registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered n/a n/a n/a Exchan ge Act of 1934 during the preceding at (1) has filed all reports required to be filed 12 months (or for such shorter period that the ements for the past 90 days. ☑ Yes ☐ No Interact tive Data File required to be submitted trant has submitted electronically and posted and posted pursuant to Rule 405 of Regu period that the registrant was required to sub- llation S-T (§ 232.405 of this chapter) durin reportir ng company., or an emerging growth nt is a large accelerated filer, an accelerated f company.
-See the definitions of "large accel company" in Rule 12b-2 of the Exchange Ac erated filer," "accelerated filer", and "smalle Large accelerated filer □ Accelerated filer □ Non-accelerated filer ✓ Smaller reporting company ☑ Emerging growth company \Box check mark if the registrant has elected not accounting standards provided pursuant to S
+FORM 10-Q (Mark (One) X QUARTERLY REPORT PURSU JANT TO SECTION 13 OR 15 (d) OF TI HE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended November 30, 2019 OR TRANSITION REPORT PURSU JANT TO SECTION 13 OR 15 (d) OF TH HE SECURITIES EXCHANGE ACT OF 1934 For the transit tion period from to Commission File Number: 000-5010 7 T 4 T 7 BREAK OIL AND GA xact name of registrant as specified in its Washington (State or other jurisdiction of incorporat ion or organization) 91-0626366 (I.R.S.
+Employer Identification No.) 11(01 N. Argonne Road, Suite A 211, S (Address of principal executive 99212 (Zip code) (509) 232-7674 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if chan ged since last report) Securiti ies registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered n/a n/a n/a Exchan ge Act of 1934 during the preceding led by Section 13 or 15(d) of the Securities the registrant was required to file such reports).
+No Interact tive Data File required to be submitted ed and posted pursuant to Rule 405 of R posted on its corporate web site, if any, ever egulation S-T (§ 232.405 of this chapter) durin submit and post such files).
+Yes ☑ No □ reportir ng company., or an emerging growth ed filer, a non-accelerated filer, or a smaller ecclerated filer," "accelerated filer", and "smalle Act.
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer ✓ Smaller reporting company 🗹 Emerging growth company □ ot to use the extended transition period for to Section 13(a) of the Exchange Act.